wpmetabox/docsv2/docs/extensions/mb-views.md

 - `$view`: the view object (which is a post object)
 - `$type`: the view type

-For example, if you have a view that display for all archive pages, but you don't want it to appear on pages that have query string `?custom_var=1`, you can do like this:
+For example, if you have a view that displays for all archive pages, but you don't want it to appear on pages that have query string `?custom_var=1`, you can do like this:

 ```php
 add_filter( 'mbv_location_validate', function( $result, $view, $type ) {